 Choose a main image that is clear and related to your cause.
-Think about it this way: People are bombarded with thousands of images a day, so to make your fundraising post stand out, it should be an image that looks interesting to click on.
-If you can, include photos with the people (or animals, or places…) the fundraiser is for.
-Remember that most fundraising sites require horizontal images rather than vertical images.
+Since people are bombarded with thousands of images a day, it’s important to make your post stand out.
+If you can, include photos with the people, animals, or places the fundraiser is for.

-The story is the most important part of any fundraiser.
+The story is arguably the most important part when it comes to successful fundraising.
 It’s what will ultimately lead someone to decide whether or not they will donate.
 Write the story with both strangers and friends in mind.
-This way, if someone you don’t know stumbles across your fundraiser, they will have enough information to move them to donate.
+This way, if someone you don’t know stumbles across your fundraiser, they will have enough information to encourage them to donate.

 Here’s what to include for a great story:

-- Context: Let people know the basics of your story—the who, what, where, and when of the fundraiser.
+- Context: Let people know the basics of your story—the who, what, where, when, and why of the fundraiser.

-- Hope for the Future: What do you hope to accomplish with the funds you raise?
+- Hope for the future: What do you hope to accomplish with the funds you raise?
 How will donors’ support positively impact the future?
-If you can, frame your story in the positive—focus on a hopeful future, and show donors how they could be a part of making that dream a reality.
+If you can, frame your story in a positive light, focusing on a hopeful future and by showing donors how they can be a part of making that dream a reality.

-- Emotion: Connect with the audience by connecting with their emotions.
+- Emotion: Connect with readers by engaging with their emotions.
 Facts tell the story, but emotions move the reader to act.
 The more you can relay the emotion that lies behind your cause or circumstances, the more likely supporters are to donate.

-First, write a hook that you can share on social media.
-Remember: Your audience on social media only has so much time and attention.
-Consider what you could share in your post that would really grab someone’s attention.
+One of the top online fundraising tips includes writing a hook that you can share on social media.
+Since your audience on social media might not have much time, consider what you could share in your post that would really grab someone’s attention.
 Can you make your post inspiring?
 Intriguing?
 A cliffhanger?
-For example:
+Here are a few examples: